awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-lambda-proxy-integrations.md

 To set up a proxy resource with the Lambda proxy integration type, create an API resource with a greedy path parameter \(for example, `/parent/{proxy+}`\) and integrate this resource with a Lambda function backend \(for example, `arn:aws:lambda:us-west-2:123456789012:function:SimpleLambda4ProxyResource`\) on the `ANY` method\.
 The greedy path parameter must be at the end of the API resource path\.
 As with a non\-proxy resource, you can set up the proxy resource by using the API Gateway console, importing an OpenAPI definition file, or calling the API Gateway REST API directly\.

-For detailed instructions about using the API Gateway console to configure a proxy resource with the Lambda proxy integration, see [ Build an API Gateway API with Lambda Proxy Integration ](api-gateway-create-api-as-simple-proxy-for-lambda.md)\.

-The following OpenAPI API definition file shows an example of an API with a proxy resource that is integrated with the [SimpleLambda4ProxyResource](api-gateway-create-api-as-simple-proxy-for-lambda.md#api-gateway-proxy-integration-lambda-function-nodejs) Lambda function\.
+The following OpenAPI API definition file shows an example of an API with a proxy resource that is integrated with a Lambda function named `SimpleLambda4ProxyResource`\.

 ------
 #### [ OpenAPI 3\.0 ]